 “Dragonite?” she said in limp disbelief.
 “Dragonite, stop!” she called, louder, as it all began to piece itself together in her mind, but he didn’t hear her, droning on in a low, raspy voice:

 Give me strength

-I’ll give you my soul
+I’ll give you my will

-“Tyranitar, one more Rock Slide!” called the other trainer, oblivious; Kari stared wildly at him as if expecting him to step in and stop this somehow.
+“Tyranitar, one more Rock Slide!” called the other trainer, oblivious; Kari stared wildly at him, as if expecting him to step in and stop this somehow.

 Give me glory

 Dragonite looked up as his opponent began to raise rocks from the ground yet again.
 Kari stared at his back, eyes wide, almost expecting him to dissolve before her eyes, vanish into thin air.
 But he didn’t vanish; he stood motionless, shrugging off the Rock Slide without so much as flinching.

 “D-Dynamicpunch,” she managed to say, her heart pounding sickeningly in her ears.
 He’d be okay.
 He’d just need some rest and then he’d be fine.
 He’d said himself that it’d be worth it this one time if they won the League.
 Right?

 It took him a few seconds to react; the other trainer used the opportunity to order another Rock Slide.
 Then, slowly, Dragonite took off the ground, flew towards the Tyranitar – a few boulders smashed him in the face on the way, but he hardly seemed to notice – and smashed his fist into the dinosaur’s stomach.
 The impact shattered rock, sent Tyranitar crashing into the wall as it roared and twisted in pain.